bisq-network/bisq/CONTRIBUTING.md

 The more correct way to see payment is "compensation".
 By earning BSQ, you invest in the Bisq project (just like other startups do it).
 But make no mistake, the DAO has only been operating for a few months now.
 Eventually, Bisq will create serious revenue.

-**Tools?** If you want to develop code, we expect you to know your ways around Git and Java.
+**Skills?** If you want to develop code, we expect you to know your ways around Git and Java.
 Then comes testing, JavaFX, Gradle, Github, ...
 As for non-functional skills, we love to see people knowing their ways around P2P networks, cryptography, security, privacy, ...

 **Carreer?** Start small, go bigger.
 If we like your work, we might just ask you to take on a more official role.
 Maybe someday you are the guy improving this document (again).